The Best 17 foods for people living with diabetes

 8-Greek Yogurt

-Greek yogurt is a great snack or addition to a meal for people with diabetes because it is high in protein and low in carbs.
-Look for plain Greek yogurt without added sugars or flavors.
+Greek yogurt is a successful snack or addition to a meal for people with diabetes because it is high in protein and low in carbs.
+Look for plain Greek yogurt without added sugars or flavours.

 9-Avocado